Change this active sentence into passive voice: I will never forget this experience.

 The deer was being chased by the tiger.

-• Change this passive sentence into active voice: Some trees have been planted by the gardener.
+Change this passive sentence into active voice: The thief has been caught by the police.

 Simple Present